-Make plans now to join over 200 advocates statewide for the annual Memory Day Event in Columbus, Ohio.
+Make plans now to join nearly 400 advocates statewide for the annual Memory Day event in Columbus, Ohio.
 To make your reservation or obtain additional information, contact Marty Williman at 419-425-5409, toll-free 1-800-272-3900, or by email email@example.com

 Alzheimer's advocates play an important role in improving the quality of care and quality of life for people with Alzheimer’s disease and their families by working to improve dementia care and services; improve access to community-based care; improve quality care in residential settings; and expand funding for research and public programs serving people with dementia.